 Contact magz.hall(at)canterbury.ac.uk https://twitter.com/#!/Radio_Mind

 Her ambisonic soundtrack of Hong Kong Airport for Foster and Partners at the British Museum was described as “extraordinary and rich” in Richard J. Williams book The Anxious City.
 Radio Mind installation was an “intriguing and beautiful work” commissioned for Lightworks Festival.
 Magz transmitting book Spiritual Radio “pages of the book are held shut by copper nails, connected to form a transmitter circuit through which words flow “in an eternal loop….the text awaits the listener who is tuned to the right frequency” (The Guardian) was exhibited at the Unbinding the Book exhibition, Whitechapel Gallery and was a finalist for The Engine Room’s International Sound Art Competition and Exhibition (2015).
 Tree Radio, a broadcasting tree made during an Arts for the Environment Residency at the Yorkshire Sculpture Park, was also a sonic art finalist for the BASCA British Composer Award 2016.
 Selected for Alt Barbican, her Voicing Gender radio hats were exhibited at the Mutek Festival Montreal and the Barbican 2017.
-She was part in the Aerial Sparks project exhibiting across the Island of Innis Orr for Galway City of Culture 2020.
+Waves of Resistance was commissioned for the Aerial Sparks trail exhibiting across the Island of Innis Orr for Galway City of Culture 2020 for which she was nominated for an Ivors Composer Award in Sonic Art.

 She is a senior radio lecturer at Canterbury Christ Church University, as a former director of the Community Media Association she successfully helped push for community arts radio in the UK and was a founder of London’s arts station Resonance FM.
 Magz runs Radio Arts an artist led group who promote radio art and the Expanded Radio Research Group.

-She has broadcast her work internationally on BBC, ABC, Deutschland Radio Kultur, Resonance FM, Sound Art Radio, Radio Reverb, BCB Radio, Phonic FM, BCFM, NTS, Radeq, Boat DAB, the Dark Outsid, Radio Corax and Reboot FM (DE), Radio Papesse (It), WGXC 90.7-FM and free103point9fm USA, Radio Futura (PT), CKLN FM (CA) and Scanner FM (SP).
+As well as making work for installations she has broadcast her work internationally on BBC Radio, ABC, RTE, Deutschland Radio Kultur, Resonance FM, Sound Art Radio, Radio Reverb, BCB Radio, Phonic FM, BCFM, NTS, Radeq, Boat DAB, the Dark Outsid, Radio Corax and Reboot FM (DE), Radio Papesse (It), WGXC 90.7-FM USA, Radio Futura (PT), CKLN FM (CA) , Scanner FM (SP) and in taxis in Morroco.